Paying for College

-Federal Work-Study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
+Federal Work-Study provides part-time jobs for undergraduate students with financial needs, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.

 Here’s a quick overview of Federal Work-Study:

 - It provides part-time employment while you are enrolled in school.